 7. Environmental Reasons

-The collision of COVID-19 with ongoing environmental issues has caused many more people to ride their bikes into work.
+The collision of COVID-19 with ongoing environmental issues caused many more people to ride their bikes into work.
 New cycling infrastructure is appearing across the world.
 The popularity of cycling as a whole has exploded.

 One reason to bike commute during winter is that the world’s problems don’t vanish with low temperatures.
 Unless you’re skeptical of the 100% scientific consensus on anthropogenic global warming, now is a good time to make permanent changes.